Templating

 Installation

 Each templating engine is available as a separate Composer package.
+After installing, run the engine's init command to generate the config file:

 composer require quellabs/canvas-smarty